NSF Training Modules

 Research Security Training Resources – Condensed Training Module

 NSF has previously made research security training available on its website.
 The agency recently indicated that these training modules will not be updated and may eventually be removed.
 The SECURE Center’s Co-Creation process was used to refine, update and improve existing RST modules to reduce administrative burden and better serve the community.
 A Condensed Training Module 1.0 (CTM 1.0) released on June 3, 2025, condensed the modules into one shorter module and was designed to meet all of the RST requirements of the CHIPS and Science Act.
-An updated module, CTM 1.1, was released on September 18, 2025.
+An updated module, CTM 1.1, was released on September 18, 2025, followed by CTM 1.2 on December 18, 2025.
 See the section Module Updates for details.
 As per NSF's Important Notice No. 149, "NSF, NIH, DOE, and DOD [Department of Defense] all recognize completion of the condensed module as compliant with their respective RST requirements."
 In addition, the U.S. Department of Agriculture has notified the SECURE Center that the agency will also endorse the Center’s CTM.

 Consolidated Training Module (CTM)